Yufang-Liu/visual_modality_role/README.md

 ```
 sh gllava.sh
 ```
 To modify the dataset used, simply adjust `--dataset_use` to the corresponding dataset in `llava/config/`.
+Image-shuffled or image-deleted versions of `geo170k` (training data of G-LLaVA) can be found in [here](https://huggingface.co/datasets/yfliu/shuffled_gllava).
 When employing multiple image encoders, modify `--vision_tower` to specify their combination:

 - **Dot-separated** names (e.g., siglip.dino) indicate concatenation of hidden-layer representations.